goldyfruit/ibmcloud-python-sdk/README.md

     $ pip install ibmcloud-python-sdk

-Or you can install from source.
-Download source and run:
+Or you can install from source, clone the repository and run:

+    $ pip install -r requirements.txt
     $ python setup.py install
 Caching
 -------